The Developer's Trust

 Developer Advocacy

-Organic Growth Engine & Influenced Pipeline
+Organic Growth Engine

-Accelerating Demonstration
+Accelerating Demonstration with AI

 The AdVids contrarian take is that you should never use AI to replace your expert.
-Instead, you must use it as a sophisticated production tool to empower that expert.
-The goal is to augment, not automate, the creation of utility.
+Instead, use it as a sophisticated production tool to empower that expert, allowing them to communicate complex ideas with greater clarity and efficiency.

 Strategic Applications of AI in Video Production

-Environment Setup & Visualization
+Environment Setup and Visualization

 Illustrating Abstract Concepts